AkgunOnur/FlyingCar_BackyardFlyer/README.md

 ### Outgoing Commands

 The UdaciDrone API's `Drone` class also contains function to be able to send commands to the drone.
-Here is a list of commands that you may find useful during the project:
+Here is a list of useful commands:

  - `connect()`: Starts receiving messages from the drone.
 Blocks the code until the first message is received
  - `start()`: Start receiving messages from the drone.
 If the connection is not threaded, this will block the code.